A behind-the-scenes look at Midjourney’s medical scanner leaves many questions unanswered

 Daily tech — startups, AI labs, chips, the launches that shape the next decade.
 Free.

-- Tom Calloway, Midjourney's head of medical, said the scanner will launch as a wellness product focused on body composition — avoiding the FDA clearance and clinical trials required for a diagnostic device — and claimed the body-composition angle lets the company 'speedrun' and open immediately after testing.
+- Midjourney is positioning the device as a wellness product focused on body composition for spas — a route that sidesteps the FDA clearance and clinical trials required for diagnostic medical devices.

-- The presentation still leaned heavily on medical language, asking what physicians could do with frequent scans taken over time — a framing at odds with the 'wellness product' positioning.
+- Despite the wellness positioning, the video "leans heavily on medical language," asking what physicians could do with access to frequent scans taken over time — a tension the company declined to resolve.

-- David Holz framed Midjourney's lack of outside investors as freedom to pursue the project unchecked: 'No one can tell me not to do it.'
+- CEO David Holz said Midjourney's lack of investors gives the company freedom to pursue the scanner, stating "No one can tell me not to do it."